 The Pickleball-playing community is seeing a growing number of players on its courts.
 Pickleball is a sport that combines tennis, badminton and ping-pong.
-It is played by two to four players using paddles and a plastic ball with holes, on either an indoor or outdoor court about one-third the size of a standard tennis court.
+It’s played by two to four players using paddles and a plastic ball with holes.
+The court can be either indoors or outdoors and is about one-third the size of a standard tennis court.

 The game has become particularly popular among people in their 50s, 60s and 70s looking for an activity that offers good aerobic exercise without being as strenuous as traditional racket sports.
-An important bonus: affords players the chance to socialize during the game.
+An important bonus: it gives players the chance to socialize during the game.

-“It’s the right mix of exercise and fun competition with friends for a person my age,” Armand Nadeau, 73.
+“It’s the right mix of exercise and fun competition with friends for a person my age,” said Armand Nadeau.
 Nadeau plays the sport several times a week at a local pickleball center.

 How Pickleball Began

-The game was first invented in 1965 on Bainbridge Island, Washington near Seattle at the home of former U.S. Congressman Joel Pritchard—who was then just a state rep. He and two other dads returned from golfing to find their families bored.
-No one could find the shuttlecock for the badminton, so they used Wiffle balls instead, lowered the badminton net, and used ping-pong paddles to invent their own game.
+The game was first invented in 1965 on Bainbridge Island, Washington near Seattle at the home of former U.S. Congressman Joel Pritchard—who was then a state representative.
+He and two other dads returned from golfing to find their families bored.
+No one could find the shuttlecock for the badminton, so they used wiffle balls instead, lowered the badminton net and used ping-pong paddles to invent their own game.
 Thus, Pickleball was born.

 The origin of the name has been debated.
-Some people have claimed the odd name for the sport was derived from the “pickle boat,” a nickname for the last boat to return from a fishing trip that carried the leftover oarsman and gear (similar to how pickleball began by using leftover equipment from other sports).
+Some people have claimed the odd name for the sport was derived from the “pickle boat,” a nickname for the last boat to return from a fishing trip.
+This boat would carry the leftover oarsman and gear, similar to how pickleball began by using leftover equipment from other sports.
 However, a family friend has said the Pritchards had a cocker spaniel named Pickles who would chase after the balls while they were playing the game, so they named the game after him.

 No matter where the name came from, pickleball soon became extremely popular among Pritchard’s neighbors, eventually spreading from Bainbridge Island to become a worldwide sport.